woocommerce/woocommerce-sift/README.md

 As you develop your plugin, update the README.md file with detailed information about your plugin's features, usage, installation, and any other pertinent information.

+## Decisions API

+Sift should be set to send decisions webhooks towards this endpoint:
+`GET /sift-for-woocommerce/v1/decision/`

+You will also need to set a `Signature Key` in your Sift console and save it in your WooCommerce settings under `Sift for WooCommerce > Sift Signature / Webhook Key`.

 ## Local Development

 1. `npm install`